georchestra/georchestra/doc/good_practices/geoserver_data_dir_versioning.md

 upstream	https://github.com/georchestra/geoserver_minimal_data_dir.git (push)
 ```

-In case you do not see any remote, you may add one with, eg:
+In case you do not see any remote, you may add one with, eg: (adapt user and repository)
 ```
-sudo -u tomcat6 git remote add origin git@gitlab.com:USER/myprofile.git
+sudo -u tomcat6 git remote add origin https://gitlab.com/user/myprofile.git
 ```

 Once your "origin" remote is setup, you don't have to do this anymore.